jpmit/ggj14/README.md

-In accordance with the GGJ rules, 'Two Levels' (code and art) is provided here under the Attribution-Noncommercial-Share Alike 3.0 version of the Creative Commons Licensez (except for parts listed in "ARTISTIC CREDITS").
+In accordance with the GGJ rules, 'Two Levels' (code and art) is provided here under the Attribution-Noncommercial-Share Alike 3.0 version of the Creative Commons License (except for parts listed in "ARTISTIC CREDITS").
 See the GGJ website globalgamejam.org for more information.